Adhoc Trend

 - Scrolling or zooming disables Realtime.

-- Using Zoom Area or vertical zoom activates Custom Limits and updates the Lower and Upper fields in the Channel Panel.
+- Using Zoom Area or vertical zoom activates Custom Limits and updates the Lower and Upper fields in the Channel Table.

 - Double-clicking reverts the last zoom performed using the Zoom Area tool.